-- 1. The findings indicate that 90% of the sampled schools have only one or none at all trained teacher in the CBC with a learner population of 50-85 pupils per grade. - 2.
-The training sessions were conducted for two-three days only instead of the stipulated five days.
-This is contrary to the stipulated period, hence giving teachers a raw deal. - 3.
-Training sessions were largely ineffective due to the overload of the training contents in the two-three day training session and the two-three days training sessions was inadequate. - 4.
-Incompetent trainers/facilitators; the trainers had not conceptualized and understood the CBC, hence were unable to adequately facilitate the training effectively. - 5.
-The trainees were too many for the trainers to handle within the short training period. - 6.
-Lack of adequate training materials and inadequate information on the new curriculum. - Training sessions were infused with TUSOME and EGMA which has brought confusion in the application of knowledge and teaching approaches. - 8.
-Hygiene and Nutrition and Environmental activities were not well infused into the training workshop.
+- 1. The findings indicate that 90% of the lecturers were not re-tooled on the CBC before rolling out thus they still use the old pedagogical methodology in teaching the students. - 2.
+The retooling sessions were conducted online for two days only.
+This is contrary to the stipulated period, hence giving lecturers a raw deal. - 3.
+Retooling sessions were largely ineffective due to the overload of the content in the two days period which was deemed inadequate. - 4.
+Incompetent facilitators had not conceptualized or understood the CBC, hence were unable to adequately facilitate the retooling sessions efficiency and effectively. - 5.
+The trainees were too many hence could not be accommodated in one online platform and this made the trainees to wait to be let in without success. - 6.
+Lack of adequate training materials and inadequate information on the new curriculum.